-Application information, including a link to the online application, is available on our website at http://religion.utoronto.ca/programs/graduate/doctoral-program/.
-The Department uses a self-administered application process which includes an online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and forward original copies of all transcripts to the Department.
+Application information, including a link to the online application, is available on our website at http://religion.utoronto.ca/programs/graduate/doctoralprogram/.TheDepartment uses a self-administered application process which consists of an online application form.
+Applicants are required to complete the online application form, make their application payment, and arrange for 3 reference letters.